-Piano (MU680, MU681) (1⁄2 credit, 1⁄4 credit)
+Piano (MU680) (1/2 credit)

 Piano offers basic piano instruction to students.
 Classes will focus on keyboarding skills including hand position, posture and location of notes in both right and left hands.
 Students will develop music literacy through theory lessons as part of the course of study.
 Students will perform a variety of repertoire alone and with others.
 This class may be repeated for credit.